BattModels/ttlg_dos/README.md

 Examples can be found in the [original repository](https://github.com/ziyanzzhu/ttlg).

-Default parameters in input files are as follows,
-1. `triG_bands_calc.m`: calculates the band structure at θ12 = 1.3 deg., θ23 = 3.2 deg, output will be saved to folder /data

-2. `call_dos.m`: calculates the DOS by calling dos_calc_tri.m for θ12 = 1.3 deg., θ23 = 2.3, 3.2 deg.
+Default parameters in input files are as follows, `call_dos.m`: calculates the DOS by calling dos_calc_tri.m for θ12 = 1 deg., θ23 = 1 deg. keeping `nq = 21` and `num_eigs = 40`.

 Outputs will be saved to folder `/data`; default number of parallel workers 4.
 Parallelize the k-space sampling.
 Have the option to run on a cluster.

 The DOS is obtained by integrating over the bilayer moir\'e Brillouin zone of L1 and L2 only.
-Need to also integrate over the L2 and L3 DOS and overage over the two moir\'e Brillouin zones. `k_cutoff` is set to be 3, resulting in ~1,800 degrees of freedom, and the grid size is 42 x 42.
+Need to also integrate over the L2 and L3 DOS and overage over the two moir\'e Brillouin zones. `k_cutoff` is set to be 3 (in new version `k_cutoff = 4`), resulting in ~1,800 degrees of freedom, and the grid size is 22 x 22 (`(nq+1) x (nq+1)`).
 For a more accurate result, need to increase the cutoff radius and adjust the grid sampling.
 The variable `param` is the Gaussian full-width-half-maximum in eV and needs to be adjusted accordingly.
 In this example, we set `param = 8e-3`.